pragdave/cs3342_09/README.md

 ## A2.7

-The simplest Chomsky grammar level for this language is level
+The simplest Chomsky grammar level for this language is level 3 because it can be parsed by a finite state machine because the next symbol is always a terminal symbol.